Task Scheduling Optimization with Direct Constraints from a Tensor Network Perspective: Experiments

-Case generation is performed by choosing number of machines, number of tasks per machine and number of rules.
-First we create a list of random times with uniform distribution between 0 and 1 for each machine and task.
-Then we create a set of rules that are compatible with each other, i.e. the same condition cannot lead to 2 different tasks on the same machine.
-We could still work with incompatible tasks, we would simply make those states disappear.
+Case generation is performed by choosing the number of machines, the number of tasks per machine, and the number of constraints.
+First, a list of random times is generated with a uniform distribution between $0$ and $10$ for each machine and task.
+Then a set of constraints is created that are compatible with each other, i.e. the same condition cannot lead to two different tasks on the same machine.

-In the iterative case, we have seen that we can reduce the number of rules to be applied so that our limit of rules to be applied is significantly lower.
-We have obtained the correct result for cases of 10 machines with 10 tasks each and 30 rules applied on all occasions when we have not had an excess of memory.

-In the genetic case we have been able to obtain the best result for cases of 10 machines with 10 tasks each and 1000 rules, using 10 individuals, 2 tasks on the chromosomes, 6 rules each, 1 mutation and a survival ratio of $\frac{1}{3}$.
-The correct results have been obtained in 3 to 7 generations in most cases.

-If we use both algorithms together, we see that we can go up to 10 rules per individual, but in the sizes used we have not seen much influence.
-Of course, the execution was faster.
-It would probably be better for larger cases, with more rules per individual.

-We have not analyzed larger cases because of the complexity of generating the list of rules that are compatible with each other.
-All tests have been performed at Google Colab in August 2023 with the TensorNetwork library \cite{TN lib}.
+First, the runtime of normal and iterative algorithms is tested in Figs.~\ref{fig:scaling base} and \ref{fig:scaling iter}.
+These tests compare the mean runtime of each algorithm to obtain the solution, with $10$ samples per point.
+Both figures show that the iterative algorithm is much faster than the normal algorithm, even with more calls to the solver.
+In both cases, Figs.~\ref{fig: scaling constraints base} and \ref{fig: scaling constraints iter} show that the number of constraints increases the runtime.
+In Figs.~\ref{fig: scaling mach base} and \ref{fig: scaling tasks base}, normal algorithm does not show a clear behavior for the number of tasks and machines.
+However, this is because of the limited size of experiments that can be performed due to the high memory scaling of the normal algorithm.

+In the iterative case, Figs.~\ref{fig: scaling mach iter} and \ref{fig: scaling tasks iter} show that the runtime decreases with the number of machines for a fixed number of tasks and constraints.
+This is not because of algorithm speed.
+This behavior is due to the fact that with more machines it is more simple that the constraints do not restrict the solution space enough to require all the constraints.

+Another interesting experiment is to determine the scaling of the number of required steps in the iterative algorithm to obtain the correct solution.
+Figs.~\ref{fig:steps iter} show the number of steps required for the previous experiments.
+Figs.~\ref{fig: steps mach iter} and \ref{fig: steps tasks iter} show that the number of steps decreases with the number of machines and tasks, due to the same reasons presented before.
+However, Fig.~\ref{fig: steps constraints iter} shows that the number of steps increases with the number of constraints, faster for a smaller number of machines.
+This is expected because fewer machines imply more situations where all the constraints are relevant.